- What is an external component made of?

 Caution: If the component uses specific files (data files, text files, ...), a <ComponentName>.WDO file must be created once the component is generated.
 This file contains the list of external files (data files, text files, ...) used by the component.

-Simple distribution of component
+Simple distribution of external component

 The simple distribution of a component consists in providing via simple copy the files required for the component to operate.
 The files are copied into a specific directory.
 This directory can be found on a network server for example.